Thomas-Mewily/hexga/hexga/hexga_undo_redo/README.md

 ## HexGa Undo Redo

+Fundamentally, this crate don't directly handle `command` but lower building block call `action`.
+The implementation for doing and undoing an action is also the same, because it just a matter of executing an different action to undo.

+A `command` is just a composition of `action`.

+This crate then also provide abstraction to execute command.
+The main challenge of command is that a command can be TODO

 An implementation of the [Command pattern](https://en.wikipedia.org/wiki/Command_pattern) that can be used to program undo / redo !

-The implementation for doing and undoing an action/command is also the same, because it just a matter of executing an action.

 ### Usage Example